Mouse is proud to offer professional development events for educators across the country!

 About Code.org CS Fundamentals

 Your students will create their own games, art, and digital stories that they can share - all while developing problem-solving, collaboration, persistence, and computational thinking skills.
 Do your students love to get up and move around?
 Half of the lessons are "unplugged" activities that teach computational thinking and digital citizenship skills without computers.

 The six CS Fundamentals courses each begin with a grade-appropriate entry point and structured ramp-up of concepts designed for students new to computer science.
 The progression of Courses A-F builds upon each other to ensure continuing students stay interested and learn new things.
 This allows for the same course at any grade level to be used for all students, regardless of experience level.

 Code.org is a nonprofit dedicated to expanding access to computer science in schools and increasing participation by women and underrepresented minorities.
 Visit code.org to learn more.

-Mouse, which recently merged with Code/Interactive, is a national nonprofit that empowers all youth and educators to engage with computer science and creative technology to solve real problems and make meaningful change in our world.
+Mouse is a national nonprofit that empowers all youth and educators to engage with computer science and creative technology to solve real problems and make meaningful change in our world.
 Visit mouse.org to learn more.

 Mouse is an approved CTLE provider in the state of New York.
 NY state educators will receive 5 CTLE hours for attending a CS Fundamentals Professional Development workshop.